 With heart rate tech built into Fitbit's latest activity tracker, you can get a live read out of your pulse.
 It will keep tabs on your pulse at rest and display the result within the app, plotting its course over a period of the last 30 days.

-An update to the original Vivosmart tracker, the new version adds the same optical heart rate monitor as the new flagship Garmin Forerunner 235.
-The Vivosmart HR excels over its main rival, the Polar A360, which does not use its optical monitor 24/7, and will not track resting heart rate.
+Our 2016 Fitness Tracker of the Year uses the same optical heart rate monitor as the new flagship Garmin Forerunner 235.
+The Vivosmart HR+ excels over its main rival, the Polar A360, which does not use its optical monitor 24/7, and will not track resting heart rate.

 The best time to measure your heart rate at rest is lying down, just as you've woken up, but the Withings Aura goes one better, and does it while you're asleep.
 It keeps a nice average score within the app, as well as being one of the best sleep monitors available.